 Enrich your musical development at Levine and gain inspiration through a community of like-minded students.
 Levine’s Merit Programs provide opportunities for all students for a comprehensive music education and builds a solid foundation for advanced music study.

 The Honors Program at Levine is a merit-based program designed to enrich the musical development of Levine’s exceptionally gifted students by providing opportunities for them to enhance their musical education, gain inspiration through association with a community of like-minded students, and represent Levine as ambassadors of excellence.
 Merit program students must be enrolled in weekly private lessons with a teacher at Levine.
-Students admitted to the program participate in a variety of activities and is given a modest stipend, which is applied towards tuition.
+Students admitted to the program participate in a variety of activities and receive scholarship funds applied towards their tuition.

 The Rising Stars program at Levine is a merit-based program designed for dedicated students ages 10-16 who intend to prepare for the Honors Program.
 Accepted students participate in events designed to help them develop a strong commitment to their musical studies, and to prepare to successfully apply to the Honors Program in the coming year(s).

 To join the program, students must submit a Rising Stars Program application (available April 27, 2022) annually which includes a personal statement and a video audition.
-If accepted, students must attend their weekly lesson, and music theory classes, participate in their department’s Performance Week activities, attend scheduled Rising Stars events, and complete the requirements of the Dean’s List or President’s Club for the entire school year.
+If accepted, students must attend weekly lessons, music theory and/or musicianship classes, participate in their department’s Performance Week activities, attend scheduled Rising Stars events, and complete the requirements of the President’s List for the entire school year.

 The Dean’s List and President’s Club are enrichment programs designed for students of all ages and abilities enrolled in private instruction at Levine.
 Students in traditional and Suzuki lesson are eligible to participate.
 These programs are designed to help students develop into fine, well rounded and successful musicians and provide, with your teacher’s help and guidance, a goal to work towards for each semester.